GeiserX/genieacs-docker/README.md

 Recommended Host Machine: Debian 9 with 4GB of RAM or more.

 **Please**, modify the `docker-compose.yml` file accordingly if you plan to deploy into production.
-Comment out the `volumes` part if you encounter problems in the installation.
+Comment out the `volumes:` directive if you encounter problems in the installation.

 ### Install Docker-CE and Docker Compose